Precedence-Constrained Decision Trees and Coverings: Hardness

 \end{theorem}

-We have the following theorem: \begin{theorem} For any $\epsilon>0$, $\ProblemPCSC$ cannot be approximated within a factor of $\cO\br{m^{1/6-\epsilon}}$ nor $\cO\br{n^{1/12-\epsilon}}$ condition to Planted Dense Subgraph Conjecture. \end{theorem} \begin{proof} \paragraph{Construction of the reduction.} We start by choosing appropriate parameters for our reduction.
+We have the following theorem: \begin{theorem} For any $\epsilon>0$, $\ProblemPCSC$ cannot be approximated within a factor of $\cO\br{m^{1/6-\epsilon}}$ nor $\cO\br{n^{1/12-\epsilon}}$ condition to \textsc{Planted Dense Subgraph Conjecture}. \end{theorem} \begin{proof} \textbf{Construction of the reduction.} We start by choosing appropriate parameters for our reduction.
 Let $k=\sqrt{N}$, $\alpha=1/2$ and $\beta=1/2-\gamma$ for some $\gamma > 0$ to be determined later.
-In our reduction we will embed the structure of the input graph into the precedence constraints, while the universum elements will enforce the covering requirement.
+In our construction we will embed the structure of the input graph into the precedence constraints, while the universe elements will merely enforce the covering requirement.